b-vanstraaten/qarray/README.md

 ```zsh
 pip install qarray
 ```

-This installation scipt has been demonstrated to work on macOS Ventura 13.4 and Sonoma 14.4.
+This installation script has been demonstrated to work on macOS Ventura 13.4 and Sonoma 14.4.